eclipse-archived/codewind-docs/docs/_documentations/remote-deploying-codewind.md

 `$ git clone https://github.com/eclipse/codewind-operator`

-## 2. Install Keycloak
+## 2. Install the operator into your cluster and deploy Keycloak

-Use the `install.sh` script in the Codewind operator repository to install Keycloak into your cluster:
+Use the `install.sh` script located in your cloned Codewind operator repository `deploy` folder to install the operator into your cluster and deploy Keycloak, for example:

+`$ install.sh operator -i <ingress_domain>`

+Add the option `-o` flag if you are installing into an OpenShift 3.11 cluster, for example:

-`$ install.sh keycloak`
+`$ install.sh operator -i -o <ingress_domain>`

 ## 3. Add a new user to Keycloak